projector22/linux-new-system/README.md

-# linu
+# linux-new-system

+A few basic tools & scripts to install on new Linux installs

 ## Setup

-A few basic tools & scripts to install on new Linux installs
+To run on new Linux installs

 ```bash
 git clone https://github.com/projector22/linux-new-system.git .